- 1 Epidemiology

 It is more prevalent in children that were born prematurely, although the reason for this is not yet clear.
 Other factors thought to increase the risk of developing ASD in the future include perinatal hypoxia and advanced maternal or paternal age.

 Twin studies have shown a strong genetic aetiology, but it is only recently with the development of microarray testing that specific genes are beginning to be identified.
 Even with recent advances, chromosomal analysis only gives a diagnosis in around 5% of cases and microarray can pick up a further 10% of cases.
+It is likely that multiple genes are involved, alongside environmental factors.

 The neuropathology of autism remains poorly defined, with no particular region of the brain or neuropathological mechanism identified.
 Although post-mortem studies and studies using neuroimaging have detected structural changes of the brain, it is not well understood how these differences can explain the resulting symptoms.